stesilve93/transformer-mpc/README.md

 the following paper and is released to support the reproducibility of the published results.

 > T. Cesarini and S. Silvestrini,
-> *Transformer-Based Neural Predictive Control for Small-Body Proximity Operations*, 2025.
+> *Transformer-Based Neural Predictive Control for Small-Body Proximity Operations*, IEEE World Congress on Computational Intelligence, 2025.